RiMaxim/Coronavirus/README.md

 Omicron_peptides.csv – a list of peptides associated with Omicron from the article https://www.cell.com/iscience/fulltext/S2589-0042(25)00133-6

 separate_length.sh - script for sorting peptides by length

+run_netMHCpan.sh - a script for predicting peptide binding to HLA class I.